Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Linear stability analysis of the localized solution

 It is easy to check from Eq. (\ref{R}) that $R(1,1)=0$, independently of $(q,\gamma)$.
 This can be seen after a short calculation by substituting $f_1^{(s)}$ by Eq. (\ref{f1b}) and using the identity $\widetilde{P}(\epsilon=1)=(1-P_0^{(st)})/2$ due to the normalization of $P_n^{(st)}$.
 Therefore, Eq. (\ref{polecancel}) has a remarkably simple solution,

 for all $0<q<1$ and $0<\gamma<1$.
-With the help of Mathematical, one can check that this solution to Eq. (\ref{polecancel}) is unique, independently of $(q,\gamma)$.
-The solution $\lambda'=1$ implies that $r_1=r_2=1$ from Eq. (\ref{r1r2}), therefore Eq. (\ref{ftilde}) has a double pole and Eq. (\ref{polecancel}) guarantees that it is canceled.
+With the help of the software Mathematica\textsuperscript{ \textregistered}, one can check graphically with many pairs of parameters $(q,\gamma)$ that Eq. (\ref{polecancel}) does not admit other real solutions.
+Hence, the solution $\lambda'=1$ is unique, independent of $(q,\gamma)$, and implies that $r_1=r_2=1$ from Eq. (\ref{r1r2}).
+In other words, Eq. (\ref{ftilde}) has a double pole and Eq. (\ref{polecancel}) guarantees that it is canceled.
 In this marginal case, corresponding to $k\to 0$ in Eq. (\ref{lp}), the eigenstate is a bound state since only the exponentially decaying mode remains, or

 at large $|n|$.

 In summary, the eigenfuntions $f_n$ are given by Eqs. (\ref{scattfn}) and (\ref{scattsym}), associated to the degenerate eigenvalue $\lambda=(1-q)\cos k$ with $k\neq0$, and by Eq. (\ref{boundstate}), associated to $\lambda=1-q$.
 The prefactors $c_1$ and $c_3$ depend on the parameters $(q,\gamma)$ and $k$.
 Notice that these modes are not necessarily orthogonal.